damianruelmusic/damianruel-site/content/pages/index.md

     actions: []
   - type: CtaSection
     title: Listen to me on Spotify!
-    text: >-
+    text: >
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      hyperlink to Spotify, but you can find my music under "damianruel" on any music service u can imagine
     actions:
       - type: Button
         label: Try it now